RashidAljohani/localhost/_posts/2022-02-19-run-aspera-on-non-load-balancer-cluster.md

 > 33001 is the default if not specified.

-One of the solution, you could of spin-off Aspera Proxy, and turn on the balancing feature in the proxy server's `aspera.conf`, set `<balancing>`
+One of the solutions, you could have spin-off the Aspera Proxy, and turn on the balancing feature in the proxy server's `aspera.conf`, set `<balancing>`

 ```xml
 <rule host_ip="10.20.101.151">